Through travel and interacting with various cultures, Robert Odell has gained invaluable life experiences.

 Out of Cold Water (Agua Fria)

-At sixteen, in the middle of my eleventh grade year, with a good grade point average, a reputation for being cool (that’s how my being quiet was interpreted) and having proven myself as one of the best trumpet players in school, I left good old Agua Fria.
+At sixteen, in the middle of my eleventh-grade year, with a good grade point average, a reputation for being cool (that’s how my being quiet was interpreted), and having proven myself one of the best trumpet players in school, I left good old Agua Fria.

-I was out of “Cold Water” but being in it brought self-discipline, hard work, and the recognition of the importance of schoolwork.
+I was out of “Cold Water,” but being in it brought self-discipline, hard work, and recognizing the importance of schoolwork.
 Those things would pay dividends for the rest of my life

 © 2019 Robert Odell Jr